albertbayazidi/dotfiles/README.md

 ```

 # Task to do
+- [ ] Make a lsp config folder similar to debugg folder
 - [ ] Add an alias for rofi ssh, (use currect theme)
 - [ ] Add rofi menu for choosing how to display second screen. (duplicate or extension of main screen)
 - [ ] Add phone emulator without software based graphics or what ever it is called